dex4er/terraform-eks-flux-demo/README.md

 ## TODO

-- It is better to switch to GitRepository as a source for Flux.
-For this demo, it is "push" method rather than "pull" to avoid additional tasks with connecting the cluster to GitHub.
 - The cluster should be moved to private subnetwork (raises the monthly cost by ~$400 for a NAT gateway and service endpoints).
 - Nodes should use Bottlerocket OS rather than standard Amazon Linux.